Meet the Staff

 Miss Brockway

-Hello, my name is Miss Brockway and I will be the Year 4 class teacher starting from January.
-I am thoroughly looking forward to joining the team at Shadwell and getting to know all the staff and children.
-I am excited to teach the wide range of topics available in Year 4.
+Hello, my name is Miss Brockway and I am the Year 3 class teacher.
+I am excited to teach the wide range of topics available in Year 3.
 I particularly love the problem solving of maths and science.
 I enjoy teaching practical and engaging lessons to fully immerse children in their learning.
 Prior to teaching, I studied Environment and Development at the University of Leeds, which inspired me to become a teacher.
 It was here I realised the significance education plays in making positive changes to people and the world.
 Outside of school, I love socialising with friends and family.
 I enjoy reading, playing tennis and going on long walks.

 Mrs Bourne